MCC-MATLAB/ENR261_Lectures/homeworks/Week_04/Week4-Assignments.md

 ### Testing

-You can test your functionality running the following test files
+You can test your functionality running the following test files:

 * `testCalculateTrajectory.m` tests `calculateTrajectory()`
 * `testGetOptimalTrajectory.m` tests `getOptimalTrajectory()`
-* `testProjectileComparisonAssignment` is an integration test, it tests that the scripts function together properly.
+* `testProjectileComparisonAssignment.m` is an integration test, it tests that the scripts function together properly.

 ### Deliverables